gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ## 14 racer          141 TourJersey  race     lycra bike   yes          no
 ```

 Now we can see the `Condition` variable seems to have seven different levels, the `Distance` variable contains the overtake distance, and then a suite of columns that describe aspects of each outfit, such as the type of shirt or whether reflective cycling clips were used or not.
 We will only use the "Distance" and "Condition" variables to start with.

 \indent When working with data, we should always start with
 summarizing the sample size.
 We will use ***n*** \index{n} for the
 number of subjects in the sample and denote the population size (if
-available) with ***N***. \index{N} Here, the sample size is ***n=5690***.
+available) with ***N***. \index{N} Here, the sample size is ***n = 5690***.
 In
 this situation, we do not have a random sample from a population \index{random sampling}
 (these were all of the overtakes that met the criteria during the rides) so we cannot make inferences from our sample to a larger group (other rides or for other situations like different places, times, or riders).
 But we can assess whether there is a \index{causal effect} ***causal effect***^[As noted previously, we reserve the term "effect" for situations where random assignment \index{random assignment} allows us to consider causality as the reason for the differences in the response variable among levels of the explanatory variable.]: if sufficient evidence is found to conclude that there is some difference in